jdavid54/polynomial_product_by_matrix/README.md

 |**m+n-2**|     0|  0|  0|  0| .............| am-2|
 |**m+n-1**|  0|   0|    0|  0| .......... |am-1|

+*Note that this matrix is composed by 2 triangular matrices.*

-Then the dot product of M.B will give the coefficients of the polynomial product of a(x) and b(x) !
+The dot product of M.B will give the coefficients of the polynomial product of a(x) and b(x) !